gbone001/hall-frontline-pass/README.md

 1. **Registering Player ID**: Once the bot is running, it will post a message in the specified Discord channel with two buttons.
 To register, users click the "Register" button and enter their player ID (Steam or Gamepass).

 2. **Requesting VIP Status**: After registration, users can request VIP status by clicking the "Get VIP" button.
-The bot will send a request to the connected API to grant the user VIP status for the configured duration (in hours).
+The bot performs the RCON V2 `AddVip` command against the configured server(s) to grant the user VIP status for the configured duration.

 3. **VIP Expiration**: The bot will display the expiration time of the VIP status in the local time zone (Europe/Berlin by default).

 ## Dependencies

 - `discord.py`: For Discord bot functionality
-- `sqlite3`: For local database management
+- `mysql-connector-python`: For MySQL database management
-- `requests`: For sending API requests
 - `pytz`: For time zone management
 - `dotenv`: For loading environment variables